-Sir D. My good girl, I don't want Rose Maybud.
-But what is a poor baronet to do when a whole picture-gallery of ancestors step down from their frames and threaten him with an excruciating death if he hesitates to commit his daily crime?
-But, ha ha, I am even with them! (mysteriously) I get my crime over first thing in the morning, and then, ha ha, for the rest of the day, I do good, I do good, I do good! (melodramatically) Two days since I stole a child and built an orphan asylum!
-Yesterday I fractured a skull and founded a hospital!
-This morning I robbed a bank and endowed a bishopric!
-Tomorrow I carry off Rose -
+Sir D. Poor children, how they loathe me (Walks DS and looks into pit) - me whose hands are certainly steeped in infamy, (Thinderous voice then change into a little child's voice) but whose heart is as the heart of a little child!
+But what is a poor baronet to do, when a whole picture galleryof ancestors step down from their frames and threaten him with an excrutiating death, if he hesitates to commit his daily crime?
+But ha!
+Ha!
+I am even with them.
+(Mysteriously) I get my crime over the first thing in the morning, and then ha!
+Ha!
+For the rest of the day I do good - I do good - I do good!
+(Melodrammatically) (Head towards corner 2 taking out small pocket book).
+Two days since, I stole a child and bult an orphan asylum.
+Yesterday I robbed a bank and endowed a bishopric.
+Today I carry of Rose Maybud and atone with a cathedral!
+This is what it is to be the sport and toy of a picture gallery!
+But I will be bitterly (Return to 1) revenged upon them!
+I will give them all to the nation, and nobody shall ever look upon their faces again!